ysharplanguage/FastJsonParser/README.md

 Following below: a few figures, the outcome *average numbers* (only) that I obtain from the tests provided here, along with a few remarks.

-Consistently enough, I also obtain similar performance ratios for the same 4 parsers/deserializers when compared one-to-one, after I adapt (for this JsonParser, which doesn't provide object-to-JSON text *serialization*) and when I run "the burning monk's" simple speed tester for JSON, which has been around for a while and can be found at
+Consistently enough, I also obtain similar performance ratios for the same 4 parsers/deserializers when compared one-to-one, after I adapt (for this JsonParser doesn't provide object-to-JSON text *serialization*) and I run "the burning monk's" simple speed tester for JSON, which has been around for a while and can be found at
 :

 http://theburningmonk.com/2013/09/binary-and-json-serializer-benchmarks-updated/

 ***Disclaimer***

-Note such figures (either the "burning monk's", or these below) can always - potentially - be much dependent on the test data at hand, and/or the way testing is performed. **YMMV**, so it's **always** a good idea to make *your own* benchmarks, using *your test data*, in the data "shape" you're interested in, and that you expect to encounter with *a good probability* in your domain.
+Note such figures (either the "burning monk's", or these below) can always - potentially - be much dependent on the test data at hand, and/or the way testing is performed.

+Of course, YMMV, so it's always a good idea to make *your own* benchmarks, using *your test data*, in the data "shape" you're interested in, and that you expect to encounter with *a good probability* in your domain.

 ***Other libraries, versions used ("the competition")***